TAKGC5CELHNAT vs TAKGD20CENS — Compare

 | Condition | New | New |

-- ✓ Solid spruce top with walnut back delivers crystalline, articulate tone ideal for fingerstyle
+- ✓ Solid spruce top with fan-braced construction delivers sustained, articulate tone

-- ✓ Solid cedar top produces warm, resonant tone that blends well across folk and singer-songwriter genres
+- ✓ Solid cedar top produces warm, resonant tone across folk and singer-songwriter styles

 Frequently asked questions